 The journey of finding a home.
 How hard can it be?

-- Environment (you need to enjoy the local food, weather, and landscapes)
+- Environment (enjoying local food, weather, and both natural and urban landscapes)

-- Government (economy, jobs, education, health care, foreign policies, and such)
+- Administration (economy, education, health care, and other government-related stuff)

-As long as you have two categories sorted – with the people being one of them, you can be a happy person.
-But at the same time, if you are moving already, why not nail all three, or at least reach two and a half?
+In most cases, as long as you have two categories sorted – with the people being one of them, you can be a happy person.
+But at the same time, if you are moving already, why not nail all three or at least reach two and a half?

 —

 I found that a beautiful environment is pretty much everywhere; that was easy.
 The second area, people, can be trickier – in different places, people look and, more importantly, think differently.
-One has to figure out what works best for them, but in the end, good people can be found everywhere too.
-Then there's the government category, where the real challenge is because many gov'ts say something and then act differently.
+One has to figure out what works best for them, but in the end, good people can be found everywhere, too.
+The administration category proved the real challenge because many governments say something and act differently.

 Let's begin with the United States, a country with some stunning landscapes and a country that gave me the best sense of community I have had so far.

-Sadly, their administration didn't reflect the welcoming atmosphere I experienced with the locals, and while some politicians said, "We want productive people to come," their policies contradicted such, and I was left with no choice but to leave.
-It was due to their tangled double-standard immigration laws, and because journalism, where I worked, was deemed not economically desirable.
-Looking at some single transactions circling other sectors, like the recent US-Saudi trades with guns, the situation becomes clear: journalism simply cannot compete in short-term profit margin – which is what politicians with short election cycles aim for.
-That's not just the US; most countries I visited have the same problem.
+Looking at some single transactions circling other sectors, like the recent US-Saudi trades with guns [3], the situation seems clear: journalism, music, and similar fields simply cannot compete in short-term profit margins – which is what many politicians with short election cycles aim for.
 Building something in the long run is not fashionable.

-One country where I did not experience such an approach is China.
+One country where I have not experienced such an approach is China.
 Once they get a project running, they are likely to get something out of it – even if it will be 10 or 15 years.
 That is one reason why China has been taking the lead in many fields recently; some good stuff just takes time.

 China is another fascinating country.
-They have some outstanding natural areas and plenty of wonderful people.
-When the Chinese government talks, it sounds nice too, as they promote values in many fields that I appreciate, like education, internationalization, ecology, communication, social relations, and hard work.
-However, it seems like the Chinese government is a champion of that "say something, then act differently" attitude:
+Like the US, they have outstanding natural areas and plenty of wonderful people.
+And when the Chinese government talks, it sounds nice too: they promote values in many fields that I appreciate, like education, communication internationalization, ecology...
+However, it seems like the Chinese government also champion that "say something, then act differently" attitude.

 I see tremendous potential in China, and in many ways, Western countries could learn from it.
-But as a place to live, for me, it is just not there yet.
+But as a place to live, for me, it just wasn't there yet.

 —